FaFre/madob/madob/example/README.md

 Each `class` has to be annotated with `MadobType` and a unique `typeId` to qualify it for code generation.

-To distinct elements Madob uses `managedKey` which represents an Uuid.
-Because of that you need to implement `IKey` and generate the `managedKey` override.
+To distinct elements Madob uses `managedKey` which represents an Uuid in this case (also could be any `String` value, not necessarily an Uuid).
+Because of that you need to implement `IKey` and generate the `managedKey` override to specify the key data type (`String` or `int` is supported).

 Madob expects an getter-setter pair for each property which is annotated with `MadobGetter` and `MadobSetter`, linked by a shared Id (first parameter).
 If the property is linked to another Madob-object you have to specify the generated Hive class e.g. `IProject` in the named parameter `referencedMadobObject`.
 You are also able to link unmanaged `HiveObject`'s instead of managed ones via the named `referencedHiveObject` parameter (in case you have mixed code).